TasS-RV/4B25-CW3/README.md

 ## 📝 Notes

 - All math is implemented in fixed-point integer format — scaled where needed — to accommodate SEGGER RTT print limitations.
 Internal computations have been verified to be correct through logging the terminal output on python script and running a digital twin of the system, exlcuding the sensor reading stage.
 This is mainly a data post processingf script to verify the calculations being performed in C.
+- Instead of importing the ```c math.h ``` library for square root, due to thius demanding too large stack memory allocation compared to a simple iterative method.
+This can however, result in Epistemic uncertainty, as on board there is no way live validate the inaccuracy of the iteration.
 - The report states the maximum polling rate is 55Hz - inside ```c byte_to_state_conversion ``` we are reading one of each 3 registers at once, resulting in Type B uncertaity alongside an epistemic error from the assumption of x, y, z magnitude being at the same snapshot of time.
 This should not nesessarily be a major issue for a limb-mounted sensor as intended, given the oscillations would be multiaxial (unlike the mono-axial vibrations on the IB Integrated Coursework building vibration transducer.

 <p align="center">